Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 For `.csv` and `.tsv` files, DuckDB creates a temporary table to infer column names and types by reading a sample of the data.

-The metadata table for `.csv` and `.tsv` files includes the foll owing columns:
+The metadata table for `.csv` and `.tsv` files includes the following columns:

 | Column Name | Description                                          |
 | ----------- | ---------------------------------------------------- |